-- 1. Can teachers submit an audio recording instead of a video recording?
+- 1. Can teachers use the same text (book) at Point A and Point B to assess the Reading standards?
+Teachers should assess students at Point A using a familiar text and again at Point B using a familiar text.
+Best practice would be to assess the students using the familiar text the teacher has been reading with the students as part of their reading curriculum.
+These texts are typically read over several days in class with students during reading lessons.
+It is not typical that a teacher would still be reading the same text with their students when they assess Point B. However, there are no penalties if a teacher assesses the standard and uses the same book at Point A and Point B. - 2.
+Can teachers submit an audio recording instead of a video recording?
 No, the scorer cannot see whether a student is using prompting and support on an audio recording.
 Scorers also cannot identify if the same student is assessed at Point A and Point B on an audio recording.
-If an audio recording is submitted, the student work will receive a Level 0 at both Point A and Point B. - 2.
+An audio recording can not be submitted. - 3.
 Are the teacher's questions prompting and support?
-No, the questions are the task. - 3.
+No, the questions are the task.
+Prompting and support is part of the standard in Pre-K and Kindergarten.
+The student must be given prompting and support while answering questions for Pre-K and Kindergarten level assessments. - 4.
 For PK.RL.KID.3 and K.RL.KID.3, must the student's name the character correctly?
 If the character has a name in the text, the student must name the character to identify it.
 (E.g., in the text, Llama Llama Time to Share, the characters are Llama Llama and Nelly Gnu.
-Mama is also a character in the text, her name throughout the book is Mama.) - 4.
-What should be included in the context narrative?
-For the Reading standards, the context narrative should include the title and author of the book.
-It should also include an answer key to the questions asked by the teacher. - 5.
-Are video submission required for these standards?
+Mama is also a character in the text, her name throughout the book is Mama.) - 5.
+What should be included in the answer key?
+For the Reading standards an answer key should include the questions asked by the teacher and the answer to those questions.
+An answer key should not include the student responses - 6.
+Are video submissions required for these standards?
 Can teachers submit a writing piece?
 Video submissions are required for all standards in the reading collection.
 These standards all assess the student's ability to orally communicate their answers.
 Only videos are scored for these standards.
-Writing pieces will not be scored except for the evidence at Level 6-7 on the kindergarten rubric. - 6.
+Writing pieces will not be scored except for the evidence at Level 6-7 on the kindergarten rubric. - 7.
 For K.RI.KID.2 and K.RL.KID.3 for Levels 6 and 7 when the student creates a graphic organizer should it include words and sentences or are pictures only correct?
 The graphic organizer must have words and sentences to answer the teacher's questions at these levels to meet the first-grade expectations.
 Drawings can be included but the writing is scored.